sagemath/sage/README.md

 own system if they are not found in your system.
 To save time, install as many of them as you can using your system package manager.
-Find [the list of system packages](https://doc.sagemath.org/html/en/installation/source#linux-system-package-installation) for your platform and run the command like
+Find [the list of system packages](https://doc.sagemath.org/html/en/installation/source#linux-system-package-installation) for your platform and run a command like

     sudo apt-get install ...

 If you encounter error messages like "Unable to locate package ...", don't panic.
 Just delete the problematic package names in the list, and rerun the command.
-Sage will automatically download a package from its own mirrors if it is not found in the system.

 ### Preparing the macOS Platform